Jpe230/SonicPad-Debian/README.md

 pack
 ```

-Flash with using Livesuit or PhoenixSuit
+Flash with Livesuit or PhoenixSuit

 ### After flash